campanam/ucealnstats/README.md

 ## Usage
 ### Input
 The ucealnstats.rb expects the UCE alignments to be contained within a single directory.
-UCE alignments should be in NEXUS format.
+UCE alignments should be in NEXUS format with '.nex' or '.nexus' extensions.

 ## Execution
 Execute the script using the command `ruby ucealnstats.rb <directory of UCE alignments>`.
 Output can be redirected from standard output to a file using `>`, e.g. the command `ruby ucealnstats.rb test_dir > test_results.tsv` will collect alignment statistics from UCE alignments within the directory 'test_dir' and print them to the file 'test_results.tsv'.